 Fintech ETF #2: ARK Fintech Innovation ETF (ARKF)

-The ARK family of ETFs may not be as well known as some of the others in the market, but these unique offerings are focused on disruptive areas of technology and growth, from biotech stocks to self-driving vehicles.
+The ARK family of ETFs are unique offerings focused on disruptive areas of technology and growth, from biotech stocks to self-driving vehicles.
 ARKF is the fintech ETF, launched in early 2019 and offering exposure to firms in mobile payments as well as digital wallets and blockchain technology.
 Its leading position right now is payments fintech Block (SQ) as well as a smattering of digital retail plays, including South American e-commerce giant MercadoLibre (MELI).

 Fintech ETF #3: ETFMG Prime Mobile Payments (IPAY)